 Most Americans learned about Belsnickel, the haunting German gift giver, from the hit TV show The Office.
 However, if you’ve ever lived in Pennsylvania or have German or Swiss family, Belsnickel is a familiar (and terrifying) face.

 When Belsnickel was introduced to America on The Office, many viewers believed the twisted creature was simply another delusion of the ever annoying character, Dwight Schrute.
-Dwight banged about the office in a big dirty coat, a furry hat, a coal smeared face
+Dwight banged about the office in a big dirty coat, a furry hat, a coal smeared face and a uncombed stick-filled beard.
+Dwight spent the episode creeping about and cracking a whip at his co-workers.
+Dwight is often hinted at being Amish or Pennsylvania Dutch (65% of America’s Amish population is concentrated in PA), so the character is incredibly appropriate for Dwight to introduce.
+Unbeknownst to many viewers, this was a actually an accurate representation of the German and Pennsylvania yule figure.

 In about 1700 when German and Swiss settlers came to America, they were greeted by English settlers with little interest in Christmas celebrations.
 Pennsylvania, where the majority of Germans immigrated, was predominantly populated by Quakers who didn’t celebrate Christmas.
 A great deal of the other colonies didn’t celebrate Christmas due to the fact it had been illegal to celebrate for a long period of time.
 The settlers introduced their traditions of caroling, tree decoration and nativity scene displays to the colonists.
 They also brought Belsnickel.